phaserjs/phaser/README.md

 For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/).
 We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.

-If you are compiling via TypeScript from the command-line please use `--target ES5` and `--nolib`
+If you are compiling via TypeScript from the command-line please use `--target ES5`

 If you need it the included Grunt file will generate a RequireJS/CommonJS version of Phaser on build.